by John Ellis

 Writing online is a tricky business.
 Rarely are you able to say all that you want and all that you believe on a given topic.
 I wrote this blog post under the assumption that Jonathan Pokluda did not intend to provoke the response I had while reading his article.
 But, I had my response and I was concerned that others might have a similar response.
 In His kindness, God has me in a place, spiritually and materially, where my existential navel-gazing is overcome by His mercy and kindness exhibited in my sanctification, by the power of His Spirit.
 However, before I began writing, I wondered how my response would’ve festered if I had read something similar as a new Believer.
 So, while I stand by what I’ve written below, I would be remiss if I didn’t say that I believe that Jonathan Pokluda would counsel Christians who have “ruined” their lives that, in Christ, their life has not been ruined.
 If I never meet Pokluda in this life, I look forward to laughing with him about this in the new heavens and new earth.)

 It’s not that I disagree with Jonathan Pokluda’s advice in his article “How to Ruin Your Life in Your Twenties.”
 It’s that in his article he allowed little to no room for me and others like me.
 You see, I ruined my life in my twenties.
 I violated every single one of his resolutions.
 And, yet, although I ruined my life, my life is not ruined.
-And that’s a paradox of the gospel of Jesus Christ.
+And that’s the paradox of the gospel of Jesus Christ.

 In his article, Pokluda gives seven ways to ruin your life in your twenties: 1.
 Do whatever you want.
 2. Live Outside your means.
 3. Feed your addiction.
 4. Run with fools.
 5. Believe this life is all about you.
 6. Live for immediate gratification.
 And, 7.
 Avoid accountability.